psforever/PSF-LoginServer/README.md

 * Website: http://psforever.net
 * Discord (chat with us): https://discord.gg/0nRe5TNbTYoUruA4
-  - Join the #scala-code channel and ask any questions you have there
+  - Join the #code channel and ask any questions you have there

 Chord is the lead developer and you can contact him on Discord as Chord or by email [chord@tuta.io](mailto:chord@tuta.io).
 Discord is preferred.